 Introducing: maple mustard Instant Pot chicken thighs!
 They’re easy, healthy, and delicious: the ultimate trifecta for a flavorful weeknight meal.

-I made this for our visiting guests this past weekend.
+I first made this for some visiting guests a few years back.
 It was fast and easy and a nice combination of sweet and savory, too.
-(If you don’t have an Instant Pot, this would also work in the slow cooker!)
+Plus, it looks fancy without all the extra work!
+(By the way, if you don’t have an Instant Pot, this would also work in the slow cooker.)

-This recipe was great for guests!
-I was able to have the sauce ingredients prepped in advance, so when our guests arrived I just tossed the chicken and the sauce into the Instant Pot and that was that.
+This recipe is great for guests!
+You’re able to have the sauce ingredients prepped in advance, so when your guests arrive, you can just toss the chicken and the sauce into the Instant Pot and you’re good to go.

 If you want to add some nice browning/a bit of a crust to the chicken, you can do a quick sear in batches before closing the lid.
 Or, you can just toss it all in and let it do its thing.
 Either way works well!

 Here’s the link to the Instant Pot I have – 6 quart size – if you want one! (*affiliate link)

 If you love honey mustard chicken, you will definitely like this!
 It’s similar, but with more tang thanks to the apple cider vinegar.